lubeda/PixelIt-hacs/README.md

 Name the json-files according to your screen an put it in the defined path.

 #### Templates
 There are some samples in the templates subdirectory.
-Use them as stortingpoint for yoour own screens.
+Use them as startingpoint for your own screens.
 You can test them in the browser in the test-area of your pixelit.

 **Hint** Don't use `position` in the text-section, but set `"scrollText": "auto"` so text will be scrolled if to long to display at once.

 **Important** Take care of the syntax, the screens must be valid JSON!!